csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/introduction/SampleTasks.md

 Now, we will disect the code of these two sample Tasks, to see what we can learn from them.

+### Tasks coordinate other Performables

+Common to both tasks is that they make prolific use of `actor.PerformAsync`.
+This is the mechanism by which Task classes compose other Performables, which may include any or all of Actions, Questions or other Tasks.
+These consumed Performables are built in the same manner, using the same builders and/or static factories, as if they were being used directly from the Performance logic.

+As a side-note, the first of these sample Tasks is built using only **Actions**.
+The [`EnterTheText`] and [`ClickOn`] builder methods create Actions, which are built into the CSF.Screenplay.Selenium Extension.
+The second sample Task makes use of a **Question** from the same Extension.
+[`ReadFromTheElement`] followed by `TheText` gets a Question which reads text from the web browser screen.

+On the other hand, the second sample Task makes use of (a fictitious) Task as well: `NavigateToTheirShoppingCart`.
+If this were a real project then the developer would have written that Task also, including whatever logic is required to navigate the current user to their shopping cart screen.

+> [!NOTE]
+> The same `PerformAsync` method is used to consume Actions, Questions or Tasks.
+> So, Tasks may consume _any kind_ of Performable.

+[`EnterTheText`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.EnterTheText(System.String[])
+[`ClickOn`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.ClickOn(CSF.Screenplay.Selenium.Elements.ITarget)
+[`ReadFromTheElement`]: xref:CSF.Screenplay.Selenium.PerformableBuilder.ReadFromTheElement(CSF.Screenplay.Selenium.Elements.ITarget)

+### Always implement `ICanReport`, if you can

+Notice how each of the Task classes also implements `ICanReport`?
+One of the features/benefits of Screenplay which we have not yet touched upon is its ability to produce detailed human-readable **Reports** of the Performances.
+By implementing `ICanReport`, you may decide upon the human-readable report text that the current Task emits to describe itself.

 ### Tasks may be built on assumptions

 Notice that in the Performance in which it was used, the `AddAProductToTheirCartNamed` task was preceded by a task named `OpenTheAppWithAnEmptyShoppingCart`.